 - Keychron K8, a 87 keys hot-swappable RGB backlight bluetooth wireless mechanical keyboard made for Mac and Windows engineered to maximize your productivity with most popular TKL layout.
 And let you...

 - Connects with up to 3 devices via the reliable Broadcom Bluetooth 5.1 chipset and switch among them easily for multitasking needs.
 The K8 is best to fit home, office and light gaming use while...

 - With a unique Mac layout, Keychron K8 keyboard has all essential multimedia and function keys, while compatible with Windows.
 Extra keycaps for both Windows and Mac operating systems are included.

 - The K8 gives the freedom to customize your typing experience with its hot-swappable PCB.
-With the pre-installed Gateron G Pro mechanical switch providing unrivaled clicky responsiveness on the Blue...
+With the pre-installed Gateron G Pro mechanical switch providing unrivaled linear responsiveness on the Red...

 - The K8 can last up to 200 hours with a 4000 mAh big battery, which is one of the biggest in mechanical keyboards.
 Two level adjustable feet and inclined bottom frame provides a great ergonomic support...